 With so many email marketing tools on the market, how do you know which one to choose?

-Therefore, we’d recommend choosing an email marketing tool that is specifically made for small businesses (like us!).
+Hence, we’d recommend choosing an email marketing provider that is specifically made for small businesses (like us!).
 You’ll have all the features at hand to create sophisticated campaigns and avoid paying for features you will not use anyway.

 Bloggers love these features: